 But it’s spring in Paris, 1950.
 Nearly the end of term and the Cambodian students have a choice between two different holiday destinations.
 One in Switzerland and the other in Yugoslavia.
 Still nothing more than names on a map to them.
 The difference is that the first alternative costs money and the second doesn’t.

 We cannot know whether Saloth Sar would have preferred to wander in the Alps.
 Quite possibly.
-That would fit our picture of the 25-year-old Saloth Sar.
+That would fit our picture of the twenty-five-year-old Saloth Sar.
 But he’s penniless.
 That decides the matter.
 He chooses Yugoslavia.

 A great new motorway is being built outside Zagreb.
 It’s called the Road of Brotherhood and Unity.
 The workforce includes an international brigade.
 Young people from all over Europe working together to rebuild their war-ravaged continent.